Skip to Content

 • LP Harvest & Lock: LpRewardsLocked.tokenId is the actual destination lock id returned by Furnace.enterWithClaimFor.
 If a new lock is minted, this is the minted token id (not the quote placeholder 0).

 • LP auto-compound heuristic: LpRewardsLockedEvent.autoCompounded in the subgraph is derived from the top-level tx.input selector (matching compoundFor/compoundForMany).
-If the auto-compound is routed through an intermediary contract (e.g., MaintenanceHub or a future batching proxy), the heuristic returns false because the subgraph cannot see internal calldata.
+If the auto-compound is routed through an intermediary contract (e.g., MaintenanceHub or another batching proxy), the heuristic returns false because the subgraph cannot see internal calldata.
 Consumers that need reliable auto-compound attribution should cross-reference with the executor address or the upstream AutoCompoundConfigured state.

 • Reserved delist reasons: SOLD_INTO_OFFER (2) and APPROVAL_REVOKED (5) exist in the analytics codebook but the strict-mode router does not emit them.
 Production indexers should expect live LockDelisted.reason values of NORMAL, EMERGENCY, SOLD_TO_FURNACE, and EXPIRED.